How to Prepare for a Divorce Appraisal in Chicagoland

 1. Understand the Role of an Appraisal in Divorce

-In Illinois, equitable distribution laws mean marital property must be divided fairly—not necessarily equally.
+Under Illinois law, marital property must be divided equitably during divorce proceedings.
 An accurate appraisal ensures both parties have a clear picture of what the real estate is worth so negotiations (or court decisions) are based on facts.
 Whether you’re keeping the home, selling it, or buying out your spouse, a certified appraisal is a critical step.

 2. Choose a Neutral, Certified Appraiser